 Despite having the smallest population of any of the Australian states and territories, the NT is a large landmass with a widely dispersed population.
-This results in a diseconomy of scale and relative disadvantage compared to other networks in Australia, exacerbated by resourcing constraints.
-In addition, We operate in difficult environments subject to extreme heat and weather events that place further pressure on service delivery.
+This results in diseconomies of scale and relative disadvantage compared to other networks in Australia, which is exacerbated by resourcing constraints.
+Additionally, we operate in difficult environments subject to extreme heat and weather events that place further pressure on service delivery.
 Our networks are facing disruptive and fast paced change driven by global and local factors including climate change, electrification of transport, ageing network assets and a growing economy.
 Our functions and cost structures will change dramatically over the next 20 years.

-Until recently, all electricity was generated at large scale gas power plants.
-Over the last decade, we have seen more of our customers produce solar and use our network to export the power to other customers.
-We have also seen more large-scale solar farms connect to our network, a trend that will further accelerate with the NT Government's policy to have 50 per cent of electricity supplied by renewables by 2030.
+Until relatively recently, all NT electricity was generated by large scale gas generating plants.
+Over the last decade our customers have invested in photovoltaic (PV) generating units and increased their electricity production using our network to export electricity to other customers.
+We have also seen more large-scale solar farms connect to our networks, a trend that will further accelerate with the NT Government's policy to have 50 per cent of electricity supplied by renewable technologies by 2030.

 NT retailers have the primary relationship with customers, managing the electricity bill and organising connection.
-However, decisions made by us can directly impact on this relationship, particularly in terms of costs.
+Decisions made by us can directly impact this relationship, particularly in terms of costs.
 Among those decisions are the determination and calculation of tariff policies, procedures and pricing.